opensafely-core/ehrql/docs/tutorial/quiz/index.md

+!!! abstract inline end "Feedback"
+    You finished the tutorial - well done!.
+Either now, or after you've tried the quiz, we'd love it if you could fill in this very short [feedback form][1]{:target="_blank"}.

 To test your understanding of ehrQL, the tutorial repository contains a file (called `quiz.py`) with some gaps for you to fill in.

 Open the file now in your Codespace.